apkipa/MEraEmu/README.md

 This project requires:

 * The latest version of Rust compiler (at the time of writing 1.80, although MSRV is not strictly defined).
-* The latest version of Visual Studio 2022, with C++ workload.
+* The latest version of Visual Studio 2022, with C++ & UWP workload.

 You may also need the NuGet package *Tenkai.UWP* (see https://github.com/apkipa/TenkaiXamlSample), which is required by the UI part when building for Windows.